-Outside areas and boundaries
+Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+There are low level retaining walls within the grounds.
+These appear to be in sound condition at present but should be regularly checked and maintained in good condition to prevent landslip.

+Ceilings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Some unevenness was noted to the ceiling within the kitchen, understood to be due to a previous leak, now repaired.

+Internal walls

 Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.

-Ceilings
+Notes Within the limitations of our inspection no significant defects were noted.

+Floors including sub-floors

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.

-Internal walls Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Timber panelling was noted within the bathroom and kitchen.
-These areas may constitute a hazard in the event of a fire.

-Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Our sub floor inspection was limited to a head and shoulders inspection only due to a ground clearance of below 1 meter.
-The sub floor area was noted to be unsealed.
-Future damp proofing of the solum may be required.
+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+A loose floorboard was noted within the front bedroom and should be secured.

+No sub floor inspection was possible.